ovska/FlameCsv/docs/docs/architecture.md

 ## Reading

-FlameCSV's reading implementation is built on two goals:
+FlameCsv's reading implementation is built on two goals:

 - ⚖️ Feature and performance parity with synchronous and asynchronous processing
 - 🚀 Zero-allocation processing